thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Success**: if no error occurred during the details retrieval.
 * **Failure**: connection will be used if:
     * unsupported originator type found;
-    * originator does not have assigned customer.
+    * originator does not have assigned customer;
+    * an unexpected error occurs during the details retrieval.

 **Usage example**